 Tax returns are due by 31 March of the year following the tax year-end concerned, which is on 31 December.
 Filing of tax returns may be required from non-residents who derive Luxembourg-sourced income under certain conditions.

 The Luxembourg employer has the legal obligation to withhold the correct amount of tax on salaries paid to employees.

 Advance payments of tax, together with tax withheld at the source, are deductible from the final income tax liability.
 Any overpayment of tax may be refunded subject to conditions.
 Tax withheld on wages and pensions is adjusted annually.

-Therefore, Luxembourg paying entities/employers had to report prior end of February 2015 the information related to calendar year 2014 salaries to the Luxembourg tax authorities.
+As far as the exchange of information on salaries is concerned, Luxembourg paying entities/employers had to report prior to the end of February 2016 the salaries information related to calendar year 2015 to the Luxembourg tax authorities.

-After 30 June 2015, the EU Member States of residence of the employees will be automatically provided information on these income (i.e. salaries, pensions and directors’ fees), and will be able to tax these income based on the applicable tax treaty provisions.
+After 30 June 2016, the EU Member States of residence of the employees will be automatically provided information on these salaried income and will be able to tax these income based on the applicable tax treaty provisions.